Lemuel

 Agent-to-agent verification

-Mutual HOLA authentication with recipient binding—verify signature, on-chain state, and delegation before sharing data, tools, or executing delegated work.
+Mutual HOLA authentication with recipient binding—confirm genuine, current, and not revoked before sharing data, tools, or executing delegated work.
+OpenClaw operators add the A2A plugin for Passport JWT peer messaging on POST /a2a.

 Multi-agent orchestration